FastDevCo/react-intro/exercises/excercise13/readme.md

 Progress indicator

-We have our application now working and interactive.
-If you still have time you could make progress indicator for tasks like in example application.
+We have now working and interactive application.
+If you still have time you can make red progress indicator for tasks like in the example application.

 ## Tasks
 - Make progress-indicator for your application

+## Tips

+## Tip 1
+Use component template from `bar.js` to make your own component and logic for calculating percentage.